 The year-group will have the opportunity to present work within the university in a number of cross programme curated exhibitions and open studios where the art programme opens its doors to the general public.
 You will also select from a range of external projects designed to further question the many ways in which you might make elements of your practice public.

-In Critical Studies you will begin to focus on concerns specific to your practice and start to establish a habit of enquiry that directly supports your studio work, forms a part of it, and generates new ideas or thinking.
+Through the programme of Critical Studies lectures, discussions and gallery visits you will begin to engage with current ideas, practices and debates surrounding contemporary art.
+Moving from the work and ideas of others towards your own, you will learn to make connections with concerns specific to your practice and start to establish a habit of enquiry that directly supports your studio work, forms a part of it, and generates new ideas or thinking.

 By the end of Stage 2, you will have identified a range of strategies for making your work public and begun to contextualise your practice exploring how your work might be publicly encountered.